On this Day, in 1526: the Battle of Mohács marked the end of the Middle Ages in Central Europe - Kafkadesk

 During the retreat, Louis II fell off his horse while trying to ride up a steep ravine and fell into the stream where, due to the weight of his armor, he was unable to stand up and drowned.
 His death marked the end of the Jagiellonian dynasty in Hungary and Bohemia as their dynastic claims passed to the House of Habsburg.

-The Ottoman victory meant the end of the independent Kingdom of Hungary as a unified entity and led to the partition of the country for several centuries between the Ottoman Empire, the Habsburg Monarchy and the Principality of Transylvania.
+The Ottoman victory meant the end of the independent Kingdom of Hungary as a unified entity and led to the partition of the country between the Ottoman Empire, the Habsburg Monarchy and the Principality of Transylvania, which lasted for more than a century and a half.

+As such, the Battle of Mohács, added to the Turkish conquest of Buda in 1541, is seen by many Hungarians as the decisive downward turning point in their country’s history.
 For all intents and purposes, the Battle of Mohács marked the end of the Middle Ages in Hungary and Central Europe.

+While Hungary’s western and northern fringes remained under Habsburg rule as “Royal Hungary”, the central wedge, including the former royal capital of Buda, was integrated into the administrative system of the Ottoman Empire, and its eastern half grew into the semi-autonomous Principality of Transylvania, ruled by the Hungarian Báthory family, also under Ottoman suzerainty.

+During this so-called “age of trisection”, constant warfare between the Ottomans and the Habsburgs turned Hungary into a perpetual battlefield which devastated much of the land and reduced the whole south of the country to a wasteland occupied by only a few seminomadic Vlach herdsmen.
+Population growth was stunted, settlements perished, and the ethnic composition of the territory was fundamentally changed through deportations and massacres.

 Find out more about Central European history in our new On this Day series.